CZ-NIC/knot/doc/reference.rst

 ..
 WARNING::
    The ``double-ds`` value does not trigger double-DS roll-over method.
-That method is only suppored by Knot when performed manually, with unset :ref:`policy_ksk-submission-check`.
+That method is only supported when performed manually, with unset :ref:`policy_ksk-submission-check`.

 *Default:* ``rollover``